hlmtre/pybot/README.md

 Run the included mysql_dump file (as root, `mysql -p < mysql_dump`).
 Add a mysql user for pybot with permissions to update, insert, and delete from the created tables.

-Set his dbpass in the config file to the password you've given him.
+Set his dbpass in the config file (pybotrc) to the password you've given him.
-Copy that config file to the home folder of whatever user will be running the bot.
-As that user, `./bot.py.`
+Copy that config file to the home folder of whatever user will be running the bot. (~user/.pybotrc) As that user, `./bot.py.`